In This Article

 An estate agent who is underperforming is one of the main reasons that property sales fall through.
 If you are viewing this article, it is likely that you need to switch your current estate agent with another.
 That sounds like it should be simple, but sellers often find switching agents more complex than they first thought.
 Here, we explore why you should switch, what makes a good one, the importance of contracts, as well as some benefits, disadvantages and more.

 Real estate agents only sell about half the homes on their books.
 Agents not performing is pretty common, but most homeowners going into the selling process aren’t aware of this.
 They optimistically choose an agent based on recommendation or the fees they charge (or a bit of both).
+Sometimes, it can be a viable option to consider cash house buyers.
+This allows an instant cash purchase of your property allowing you to fund the purchase of your next home so much easier.
+You may even be able to buy your next home outright meaning no more mortgage payments!

 Reasons To Switch Estate Agents